Be On the Lookout for Smishing Attacks

-You’re likely aware of phishing attacks, which are schemes hackers use to coax unsuspecting users out of their personal data and information.
-But there’s another kind of phishing attack, dubbed “smishing,” that you also need to be aware of when protecting your digital life.
-Smishing, like phishing, looks to sneakily steal your information.
-However, instead of operating through email, smishing uses
+You’re likely aware of phishing attacks, schemes hackers use to coax unsuspecting users out of their personal data and information.
+But there’s another kind of phishing attack, dubbed “smishing,” that you also need to be aware of when protecting your company’s data and information.
+Smishing, like phishing, is the act of sneakily stealing your information.
+However, instead of operating through email,

-You’re likely aware of phishing attacks, which are schemes hackers use to coax unsuspecting users out of their personal data and information.
-But there’s another kind of phishing attack, dubbed “smishing,” that you also need to be aware of when protecting your digital life.
+You’re likely aware of phishing attacks, schemes hackers use to coax unsuspecting users out of their personal data and information.
+But there’s another kind of phishing attack, dubbed “smishing,” that you also need to be aware of when protecting your company’s data and information.

-Smishing, like phishing, looks to sneakily steal your information.
-However, instead of operating through email, smishing uses texts (the name comes from a combination of SMS and phishing.
+Smishing, like phishing, is the act of sneakily stealing your information.
+However, instead of operating through email, smishing uses texts.
+(The name comes from a combination of SMS and phishing.)

 Smishing texts likely imitate a real company, like you cell phone carrier, and will include a link for you to click.
 This link may ask you to download malicious software to your device, while claiming the software is legitimate; the link may also bring you to a false login site for a company, and trick you into entering your credentials for your account.
 If you do, those behind the smishing attack can take that information and use it against you.